Nissin Donbei Kitsune Udon vs Maruchan Akai Kitsune Udon

-Both are Dashi-rich broths but have different features.
-The Maruchan’s broth is somewhat intenser in soy sauce flavor, while the Donbei’s broth has a sweeter and milder taste.
+Both are dashi-rich broths but have different features.
+The Maruchan’s broth is somewhat intense in soy sauce flavor, while the Donbei’s has a sweet and mild taste.

 Both Aburaage absorb the broth very well and taste very good.

-The main toppings in Nissin Donbei Kitsune Udon are small thin slices of Kamaboko fish paste and the Aburaage.
+The main toppings in the Nissin Donbei Kitsune Udon are small thin slices of Kamaboko fish paste and the Aburaage.

-On the other hand, the main toppings in Maruchan Akai Kitsune Udon are small thin slices of Kamaboko fish paste, fluffy egg bits, and the Aburaage.
+On the other hand, the ones in the Maruchan Akai Kitsune Udon are small thin slices of Kamaboko fish paste, fluffy egg bits, and the Aburaage.

-According to the ingredient list, the soup base of Nissin Donbei Kitsune Udon consists of salt, powdered soy sauce, sugars, seafood seasoning, fish powder, and green onions.
+According to the ingredient list, the soup base of the Nissin Donbei Kitsune Udon consists of salt, powdered soy sauce, sugars, seafood seasoning, fish powder, and green onions.

-On the other hand, the soup base of Maruchan Akai Kitsune Udon consists of salt, soy sauce, seafood extract, protein hydrolyzate, kombu (kelp) seaweed powder, green onions, sugar, vegetable oil.
+On the other hand, the soup base of the Maruchan Akai Kitsune Udon consists of salt, soy sauce, seafood extract, protein hydrolyzate, kombu (kelp) seaweed powder, green onions, sugar, and vegetable oil.

-Nissin Donbei Kitsune Udon has 420 kcal and contains 5.1 g salt equivalents per one serving (96 grams) (Noodles and Toppings 1.6 g, Broth 3.5 g).
+The Nissin Donbei Kitsune Udon has 420 kcal per serving (96 grams) and contains 5.1 grams salt equivalents (Noodles and Toppings: 1.6 g, Broth: 3.5 g).

-Meanwhile, Maruchan Akai Kitsune Udon has 432 kcal and contains 6.6 g salt equivalents per one serving (96 grams) (Noodles and Toppings 2.8 g, Broth 3.8 g).
+Meanwhile, the Maruchan Akai Kitsune Udon has 432 kcal per serving (96 grams) and contains 6.6 g salt equivalents (Noodles and Toppings: 2.8 g, Broth: 3.8 g).